subabrain/AbiBmpReplacer/README.md

 Please Note: ONLY Use BMP Files with max Resolution 256 x 256 pixel and 256 colors ...

-AND: For better Results - use optimized colors ... then the textures look better ;)
+AND: For better Results - use optimized colors palettes ... then the textures looks better ;)

 Version 0.6 Beta is out now!